 2015 – The VET deploys in response to the Memorial Day flooding of the Blanco River in Wimberley and San Marcos, Texas.

-2016 – The CVM, again, receives full accreditation from the American Veterinary Medical Association’s Council on Education (AVMA COE)—with no substantial compliance issues cited.
+2016 – The CVMBS, again, receives full accreditation from the American Veterinary Medical Association’s Council on Education (AVMA COE)—with no substantial compliance issues cited.

 2016 – A DVM Class Size Task Force, including Texas Veterinary Medical Association (TVMA) representation, is formed by Dean Eleanor M. Green.
 Using existing data and data-driven projections, the task force recommends that the DVM class size be increased by 30 students.